Disclaimer

 The following screen is opened:

-- Execute on: this allows you to schedule this payment for payment in the future
+- Execute on: This allows you to schedule this payment for a future date

 - Payment reference: enter the 16-digit payment reference as shown on a giro collection form here